rschavali02/TourKC-main/README.md

 # TourKC
-## Look at the TourKC pdf to the the full presentation and the views of the app!
+## Look at the TourKC.pdf file to see the full presentation and the views of the app!

 FBLA Coding and Programming App